Haantjes Algebras and Diagonalization: Nijenhuis and Haantjes operators

-From eqs. (\ref{eq:Etrans}) and \eqref{eq:Itrans} it follows that in the Cartesian coordinates $(x^1,\ldots, x^n)$ with origin in $G$, defined by the common eigen-directions of $E_G$ and $\mathbb{I}_G$, we have
+From Eqs. \eqref{eq:Etrans} and \eqref{eq:Itrans} it follows that in the Cartesian coordinates $(x^1,\ldots, x^n)$ with origin in $G$, defined by the common eigen-directions of $E_G$ and $\mathbb{I}_G$, we have

 Here $x_{\alpha}= \delta_{\alpha \beta} x^{\beta}$, and $\lambda_i(G)$ and $l_j(G)$ denote the eigenvalues of the tensor fields $\boldsymbol{E}$ and $\mathbb{I}$ respectively, both evaluated at the point $G$.
-In \cite{Ben92,Ben93} it has been proved that the Nijenhuis torsion of $\boldsymbol{E}$ vanishes
+In~\cite{Ben92,Ben93} it has been proved that the Nijenhuis torsion of $\boldsymbol{E}$ vanishes

 thus its Haantjes torsion also vanishes.
-Furthermore, we observe that the torsion of $\mathbb{I}$ reads
+Furthermore, we observe that

-i.e. it is not identically zero, although its Haantjes torsion vanishes as a consequence of the identity \eqref{eq:LtorsionLocal}, applied to the relation \eqref{eq:relEI}. \end{example} Other relevant examples of Haantjes operators in terms of Killing tensors in a Riemannian manifold can be found in \cite{TT2016}.
+i.e.~ the Nijenhuis torsion of $\mathbb{I}$ is not identically zero, although its Haantjes torsion vanishes as a consequence of the identity \eqref{eq:LtorsionLocal}, applied to the first equation \eqref{eq:relEI}.
+Thus, the planar inertia tensor $\boldsymbol{E}_P(\vec{v})$ is a Nijenhuis operator, whereas the inertia tensor ${\mathbb{I}}_P(\vec{v})$ is a Haantjes operator. \end{example} Other relevant examples of Haantjes operators expressed in terms of Killing tensors in a Riemannian manifold can be found in~\cite{TT2016}.